Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid

-\end{prop} \begin{proof}[Proof of Proposition \ref{E-exp}] Let $\delta > 0$.
-We proceed in three steps: first we use a change of variable in order to recast $E^\eps (q)$ as an integral on the fixed boundary $\partial\mathcal S_0$.
+\end{prop} \begin{proof} We proceed in three steps: first we use a change of variable in order to recast $E_{\varepsilon} (q)$ as an integral on the fixed boundary $\partial\mathcal S_0$.
 Then we plug the expansion of $\psi^{\varepsilon}$ into this integral.
-Finally we use several times Lamb's lemma in order to compute the terms of the resulting expansion. \ Thanks to a change of variable, using \eqref{change-K}, we get
+Finally we use several times Lamb's lemma in order to compute the terms of the resulting expansion. \ First, thanks to a change of variable and \eqref{change-K},